 Trina graduated with a BA in Film studies and worked in the art department in Hollywood on major films and TV shows.
-She was introduced to the art of body painting in year 2006 and finally surrendered to its charms about four years ago.
+She was introduced to the art of body painting in the year 2006 and finally surrendered to its charms about four years ago.
 The results are there for everyone to view and appreciate.

 You have studied film and were aware how representation and dramatisation of human body could be done on screen for the sake of the story.
 Did this aspect help you when you started in this art form?
 Did you also have formal training in painting?

 I am attracted to new media art forms and interactive works.
 This is what first pulled me to choose film as a medium in college and to work in the art department in Hollywood.
 However, as I pursued them I began to feel as mechanical as the technologies we were using.
 The environment felt fabricated and lacked expression, so I chose to take a sabbatical and paint near Yosemite National Park.
 This was an amazing time of self–reflection in my work and it was during this time that I discovered bodypainting.
 My first major work using bodypaint was a video installation – a totem pole made out of televisions.
-After that project, I was infatuated with the art form because it was process versus product oriented, human, and ancient yet contemporary.
+After that project, I was infatuated with the art form because it was a process which is very product oriented, human and ancient yet contemporary.
 Since it is not yet taught in art schools, I was very fortunate to study fine art bodypaint under award-winning Craig Tracy who opened the first all bodypaint gallery in the world & has had lots of success as a leader & working artist.

 I find the human body to be the most interesting surface to work with.
 The body is a very immediate surface to work with and aids me in staying connected to the present.
 It’s incredibly difficult to paint on a human being – they keep breathing, have temperature needs, have to eat… it’s annoying.
 I can’t work on a piece, get mad at it and come back later, because the paint itself would be smudged at best, or the art piece could have walked off!
 So painting on human beings forces me to do my absolute best that day and work intensively.
 What comes out is a beautiful process that feels almost redemptive.
 My human canvases call it ‘transformational’ and it does indeed carry with it a feeling of being sacred.
 I’ve never experienced this working in any other medium.
 And it is the antithesis of working in Hollywood where you are creating a specific fake moment.
 My work is unpredictable, evolutionary, and incredibly real.